Boult, Devine lead first day of NZC Awards with T20 honours

 Trent Boult and Sophie Devine were the big winners of the first day of the New Zealand Cricket Awards, taking out the respective international T20 player of the year awards.

-This year’s NZC Awards are being held over a three-day span digitally unlike years passed with Tuesday focusing on the shortest format of the game as well as community cricket.
+This year’s NZC Awards are being held over a three-day span digitally unlike years past with Tuesday focusing on the shortest format of the game as well as community cricket.

 Boult was awarded the International Men’s T20 Player of the Year award after a strong World Cup campaign with the Black Caps where he took 13 wickets at an average of 13.30.